-Support for netCDF (the default file format), HDF5, and various image file formats is implemented via the netCDF4, h5py, and PIL libraries.
+Support for NetCDF (the default file format), HDF5 and various image file formats is implemented via the NetCDF4, h5py and PIL libraries.
 A complete list of supported input/output file formats is given in the official pysteps documentation.
-Plotting precipitation data with basemaps has been implemented via mpl\toolkits.basemap and cartopy packages.
+Plotting precipitation data with basemaps has been implemented via mpl_toolkits.basemap and cartopy packages.
 The Lucas-Kanade optical flow algorithm used in pysteps is implemented in the OpenCV library and accessed via a Python interface.
-Parallelized computation of nowcast ensembles is done by using dask that provides a platform-independent backend for low-level methods.
+Parallelized computation of nowcast ensembles is done by using Dask, which provides a platformindependent back end for low-level methods.

-270 3.3 Key design principles
+3.3 Key design principles

-The aim of pysteps is to be a modular software library, where all the main components are interchangeable.
+The aim of pysteps is to be a modular software library where all the main components are interchangeable.
 This makes the pysteps an ideal research platform for developing and testing new methods as well as a valuable tool for operational meteorology, easily allowing the comparison of different nowcast algorithms or running multi-model ensemble nowcasts.
 Pysteps is currently divided into 11 modules that perform different tasks.
 The modules and their descriptions are listed in Table 3.

 The modularity is implemented via interface-based design.
-To this end, each module implements one sub-task and an interface method for retrieving the desired method for this task.
+To this end, each module implements one subtask and an interface method for retrieving the desired method for this task.
 All mutually interchangeable methods implement the same interface.
-Another key principle is that whenever possible, the data is stored into n-dimensional arrays, which allows an efficient and compact representation.
+Another key principle is that whenever possible, the data are stored in n-dimensional arrays, which allow an efficient and compact representation.

 The above design principles are demonstrated in the following example.
-A precipitation nowcast by using STEPS can be generated by where the required inputs are

-''' nowcast_method = nowcasts.get_method("steps") nowcast = nowcast_method(R, V, num_timesteps) '''
+A precipitation nowcast by using STEPS can be generated by nowcast_method = nowcasts.get_method("steps") nowcast = nowcast_method(R, V, num_timesteps)